DashingDevelopers/talon-cheat-sheet/README.md

 Add a way to print a  cheat sheet from a single user context to cater for new user repositories and applications.
 It might just be easier to generate individual HTML files per context so that no configuration is required  by users who don't know how to use PHP.
-Alternatively you can  just let the page you want in the browser when you're printing there's only one thing  that has changed
+Alternatively you can just choose to print the page you want in the browser when you're printing there's only one thing  that has changed.

+The advantage of printing one file per context,  is that when the contexts are updated upstream with things like say for instance the Community repo, you will be able to see the diff of those and know which ones need reprinting.

+Someday I will probably implement this but don't hold your breath :-)

 Feel free to contribute to this repo.
 I will be happy to accept pull requests.